bbk-pij-2012-20/JavaExercises/12_CONCURRENCY/6_immutability/Readme.md

-In this exercise, there could be two overall approaches one could take to make the shared variable(s) thread-safe:
+In this exercise, there could be two overall approaches one could take to make the shared variable(s) even more thread-safe:

 1. Mutable objects that are shared are kept as mutable, but protected with locks.

-A relatively simple way to achieve thread-saftey with locks is by use of the 'synchronized' keyword.
+A relatively simple way to achieve thread-safety with locks is by use of the 'synchronized' keyword.

-This is simply but might also require making 'defensive copies' of mutable objects that are initialised in more than one thread.
+This approach might also require making 'defensive copies' of mutable objects that are initialised in more than one thread.

 2. Objects that are shared are made immutable.